kean/Nuke/README.md

 <a name="h_contribute"></a>
 # Contribution

 [Nuke's roadmap](https://trello.com/b/Us4rHryT/nuke) is managed in Trello and is publicly available.
-If you'd like to contribute, please feel free to create a PR.

 <a name="h_requirements"></a>
 # Minimum Requirements